RedstoneWizard08/QuickScript/doc/ARCHITECTURE.md

 ***Crate: part of `qsc-processor`***

-This stage will walk through the new `ProcessedTree<'t>` and create a new `FinalizedTree<'t>` type, which contains the abstract syntax tree in its final form.
+This stage will walk through and modify the new `ProcessedTree<'t>` type, turning it into the abstract syntax tree in its final form.

 This stage will find any empty `Option`s and fill them with the correct values, and will infer variable types based on statement contents and return types.
 It will also fill any missing types with `void`.